 Kadair Eskandar

-Many promising ideas from brilliant academic researchers fade in the lab before they see light in the market.
-The AI market will be worth tens of trillions, and more builders must participate.
+I'm alarmed by frontier AI research concentrating in a few closed labs, leaving very few researchers able to participate.
+Many promising ideas from academic researchers fade in the lab before they see light in the market.
 There is plenty of untapped founder talent in academic research, and I'm creating a mechanism for researchers to test their ideas, apply their research, and start frontier research companies.

 In the past